Updated November 2017

 The large "D" shaped opening on The North Face Base Camp Duffel was among the easiest duffels to pack and search for items in.

-Our testers found the externally accessed zippered pocket on The North Face Base Camp duffel extremely useful whether for separating wet of dirty cloths or as simply another helpful sized pocket for staying organized.
+Our testers found the externally accessed zippered pocket on Base Camp extremely useful when separating wet, dirty clothes, or as another helpful sized pocket for staying organized.

-From a short commuter flight to traveling deep in the Alaskan wilderness we went all out to compare how each model stacked up in our ease of transport category.
-Photo: Topping out Hearbreak Hill, with the mighty North Buttress of Mt.
-Hunter Looming above, just below Kahiltna Base Camp, while dragging 50lbs stowed in duffel bags that are strapped to plastic sleds, Denali National Park, AK
+From a short commuter flight to traveling deep in the Alaskan wilderness, we went all out to compare how each model stacked up in our ease of transport category.
+Photo: Topping out Heartbreak Hill, with the mighty North Buttress of Mt.
+Hunter Looming above, just below Kahiltna Base Camp, while dragging 50lbs stowed in duffel bags that are strapped to plastic sleds, Denali National Park, AK.

 Ability to Carry and Ease of Transport